 Be careful how you use your arms and upper body when you move around for the first 2 or 3 weeks after your surgery.
 Ask your provider when you may return to work.
 For the first week after surgery:

-- DO NOT lift anything heavier than about 10 pounds (a little more than a gallon of milk).
+- Do not lift anything heavier than about 10 pounds (4.5 kilograms).
+(This is a little more than a gallon, or 4 liters, of milk.)

 - Avoid other activities in which you need to keep your arms above your shoulders for any period of time.